splintered-reality/py_trees/doc/terminology.rst

               ,-`  _)    (_,

    guard
-      A guard is a behaviour at the start of a work sequence that checks for a particular condition (e.g. is battery low?).
+      A guard is a behaviour at the start of a sequence that checks for a particular condition (e.g. is battery low?).
 If the check succeeds, then the door is opened to the rest of the work sequence.